Aadhi-gif/fitness/README.md

 - **Health:** "I'm sore after my workout", "How do hormones affect fitness?", "What supplements should I take?"
 - **Specialized:** "Training during menstrual cycle", "Exercise for seniors", "Sports performance tips"
 - **Psychology:** "I need motivation to continue", "How to build habits", "Dealing with stress"
+- **Lifestyle:** "How to exercise while traveling?", "What equipment should I buy?", "Quick workouts for busy schedules"
+- **General:** "Hello", "Good morning", "How's the weather affecting my workout?", "Tell me about fitness apps"

 ## 🛠️ Available Scripts